DreamPurchaseZnz/Tensorflow_Learning/README.md

 Tensorflow
 ---------------------------------------------------------------
-A TensorFlow computation, represented as a dataflow graph.

-A Graph contains a set of tf.Operation objects, which represent units of computation; and tf.Tensor objects, which represent the units of data that flow between operations.
+A TensorFlow computation, represented as a dataflow graph.A Graph contains a set of tf.Operation objects, which represent units of computation; and tf.Tensor objects, which represent the units of data that flow between operations.

 --------------------------------------------------------------------------------------------------------------
 ## Higher level ops for building neural network layers